 For all time-based errors (maximum of N requests per X minutes), we recommend your code catches the exception and, using an exponential backoff algorithm, implement a small delay before trying again.
 If requests are still unsuccessful, it's important the delays between requests increase over time until the request is successful.
 Generally, you should use a truncated exponential backoff.
 To learn how to use exponential backoff, go to Retry strategy.

-All use of the Docs API is available at no additional cost.
+All use of the Google Docs API is available at no additional cost.
 Exceeding the quota request limits doesn't incur extra charges and your account is not billed.

 Request a quota increase